themirrazz/hostblock/README.md

 # themirrazz' antitrack services
 These files can be added to your adblocker or content blocker's source list.
 Works with uBlock Origin, AdGaurd, and Brave's built-in content blocker.
-The Ultra plan is compatible with DNS-based services as well.
 Choose the plan that is right for you - all of them are free!!

 ## Ultra
 Get ultimate ad and tracking protection at the cost of some functionality.
 Ultra blocks entire domain names, so some services and features will be entirely unavailable.